Mobile app | Hella Service Partner

 Board for freelance & contract work

-This is a project from 2019 for a client called Hella Service Partner.
-They are an auto repair chain, owned by FTZ, in which there are 333 member workshops around the country.
+This is a school project from 2019 for a client called Hella Service Partner (HSP).
+They are an auto repair chain, owned by FTZ.

-In short, they needed a concept to help their workshops market themselves (without Hellas marketing department) and hopefully get more customers out of it and to help eventually create more workshops.
+HSP's main issue was that they wanted the mechanic workshops to be able to advertise themselves more easily.
+HSP also wanted the workshops to have a better oversight on how effective their advertising was.

-My group and I created an application for the mechanics to use to take photos and videos to post on social media with the HSP logo and taglines, Hellagram.
-Within the application there is a profile page where you can see the conversion rate on your posts, upcoming events with HSP and the courses you have signed up for.
+Our group came up with the idea of creating an app, where the workshops can create their own profile, post content on social media with the HSP branding and order marketing goods from Hella, sign up to Hella events, sign up to marketing courses and more.

 https://www.hellaservicepartner.dk